Oliver Empowerment Awards

 Its head, Ms Poppy Khoza, walked away with the 'Best Chief Executive Officer in Transport' during the 2015 awards ceremony and was the runner up in this category during the 2016 awards.

-Auditor-General's Award for a Clean Audit Four Years in Succession
+Auditor-General's Award for a Clean Audit Five Years in Succession

-The SACAA was the recipient of the Auditor-General's award for four years in succession for producing a clean audit during the 2012/13, 2013/14, 2014/15 and 2015/16 year-end audits.
+The SACAA was the recipient of the Auditor-General's award for fiveyears in succession for producing a clean audit during the 2012/13, 2013/14, 2014/15 2015/16 and 2016/17 year-end audits.
 The Auditor-General's unqualified audit opinion from both a financial and operational perspective, attests to SACAA's effective controls and good governance.

 Cape Town new Required Navigation Performance Procedures